corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/topology/_index.md

     * Azure resource provided by "Load balancing/Load Balancers", or "Network security groups".
 10. Egress:
     * Represents the route external egress network traffic takes from the application network.
-    * In AWS it is routed (from Subnet: B) via a NAT gateway, and, if the destination is on the Internet, an Internet gateway.
+    * In AWS it is routed (from Subnet: Private) via a NAT gateway, and, if the destination is on the Internet, an Internet gateway.
     * In Azure it is routed (from Kubernetes: A) via the same Load Balancer resource, acting as a NAT gateway, from stage 2, 3 and 5.